enric1994/emoji_trends/README.md

 The script used to download the tweets is composed by the following parameters:
 `python3 Exporter.py --lang "en" --querysearch "🍎" --since 2014-02-03 --until 2014-02-04 &`

-* lang "en": Filter the language of the tweets although is not always working, so tweets in other languages may appear in the dataset.
+* lang "en": Filters the language of the tweets although is not always working, so tweets in other languages may appear in the dataset.
 English is the language selected to filter the tweets.
 * querysearch "🍎": The text or emoji to be collected.
 * since/until: tweet's date range.
 A one day range has been used for this project.